 #4 Arapahoe Basin

 It’s hard to not have a good time at A-Basin.
 The lifts are running more days during the year than they sit idle, and the terrain is some of the best in the country.
-The long season means powder days October thru May.
+The long season means powder days from October thru May.
 The best in-bounds powder days I’ve ever had have been at A-Basin.
 Someone is always skiing in a costume, and there is always a party going on at the Beach.

 If the party at the beach didn’t satiate your appetite you can also swing into Dillion/Frisco/Silverthorne and enjoy some après while the eastbound traffic subsides.

-#3 Cat Skiing with Powder Addiction at Jones Pass
+#3 Cat Skiing with Jones Pass Guides

 This was without a doubt one of the best ski trips I’ve ever taken.
 The guides were great, the other skiers were a blast, and it was an awesome experience to get turns in with the help of a snowcat.
 It was late season and while there wasn’t fresh powder the stable conditions allowed us to ski steep runs off the continental divide.
 It was an awesome experience I’ll never forget.